rwgen1/rwgen/README.rst

   :width: 600
   :align: center

-*Example of observed and simulated rainfall annual maxima for different durations at Heathrow, UK.*
+*Example of observed and simulated annual maximum rainfall for different durations at Heathrow, UK.*

 Status